Chart Color Schemes

 The educational profile of Calamvale exceeds national averages, with above-average qualification levels and academic performance metrics

 Calamvale's educational attainment is notably higher than broader averages.
-Among residents aged 15 and above, 41.2% have university qualifications, compared to 25.7% in Queensland and 30.4% nationwide.
+Among residents aged 15+, 41.2% have university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
 This includes 26.8% with bachelor degrees, 12.0% with postgraduate qualifications, and 2.4% with graduate diplomas.
-Vocational credentials are also prevalent, with 26.4% of residents holding such qualifications, including 11.6% with advanced diplomas and 14.8% with certificates.
+Vocational credentials are also prevalent, with 26.4% of residents holding such qualifications, comprising 11.6% advanced diplomas and 14.8% certificates.

-Educational participation is high, with 33.0% of residents currently enrolled in formal education.
-This includes 11.1% in primary education, 8.3% in secondary education, and 6.2% pursuing tertiary education.
+Educational participation is high in Calamvale, with 33.0% currently enrolled in formal education, including 11.1% in primary, 8.3% in secondary, and 6.2% in tertiary education.

 Frequently Asked Questions - Education